Center for Reliable Information Systems and Cyber Security

-The Center for Reliable Information Systems and Cyber Security (RISCS) promotes and coordinates research and education in system reliability and information security by emphasizing a multidisciplinary approach that includes fields as diverse as reliable and secure computations, engineering, economics, ethics, and law.
+The Center for Reliable Information Systems and Cyber Security (RISCS) promotes and coordinates research and education in system reliability and information security.
+It emphasizes a multidisciplinary approach that includes fields as diverse as reliable and secure computations, engineering, economics, ethics, and law.

 - software security